ProxyOxide/CharacterSheets/Eclipse Phase/charactersheet.md

-# Eclipse phase character
+# Darshak Shukla

-Concept: Hacker/techie with chip on shoulder about whole titan thing, wants to find a weakness in the machines, wants to make humanity/himself stronger, wants to get earth back.
+Hacker/techie with HUGE chip on shoulder about whole titan thing, wants to find a weakness in the machines, wants to make humanity/himself stronger, wants to get earth back.

+* Nickname: Mr. Kindness,
+* Firewall Alias: Solar wind

 Background: Re-instantiated (+10 pilot groundcraft +10 to one networking field, +2 moxie, edited memories, 0 starting credit)

 Faction: Lunar (+10 to 1 language, +20 networking: Hypercorps, +10 networking: Ecologists)

+Been on one mission with firewall.

 ## Aptitudes